-After shuttling between ministries and lying in limbo for over ten years, the crucial HIV Bill is set to be passed by the Parliament in the current winter Session.
-The entire text of the Bill has been made available for public consumption only this week.
+After shuttling between ministries and lying in limbo for over ten years, the crucial HIV Bill has been passed by Rajya Sabha on Tuesday.

 Here’s an explainer:

 Access to lifesaving treatment is a basic thing a country can do for people suffering from diseases as crippling as AIDS, but even today, almost two-thirds of HIV positive transgenders and just a third of female sex workers have access to free ART in India.